alextgould/alextgould.github.io/_posts/2025-04-12-lolmonitor.md

 This includes:
 * An insight into why LoL is so engaging and addictive, and why players can benefit from using LoL Monitor.
 * A dive into the Go programming language that was used to build the tool, contrasting it with the more commonly used Python language.
-* A perspective on software development in the generative AI era, how tools such as Copilot can help developers create products faster, and why their limitations require an ongoing role of human developers.
 * My personal experience using the tool, finding it to be surprisingly effective.

-The code is available at [https://github.com/alextgould/lolmonitor](https://github.com/alextgould/lolmonitor).
+The full code is available at [https://github.com/alextgould/lolmonitor](https://github.com/alextgould/lolmonitor).

 ## Table of Contents